uiuia800/ssbu-online-deluxe/README.md

 - Reverts to **vanilla settings** after exiting

 > ⚠️ **Important:**
 > If you want to test custom settings, make sure to change them **after the online match starts**.
 > Any settings configured before entering a valid match will be **overwritten by the automatic optimization**.
-> Setting up automatic profiles for online/offline matches may be addressed in a future update
+> Setting up automatic profiles for online/offline matches may be addressed in a future update.

+## 📝 Notes

+The dynamic resolution logic currently only applies to zoom in moves (final hit/critical hit) and Sephiroth's gigaflare.
+I don't know if I'll have time to optimize every single move, but eventually when the codebase is published, developers can use ultelier's new Resolution API to contribute and optimize specific moves.
+See here for information on [ultelier](https://github.com/project-ultelier/smash-ultelier).

 ## 🙌 Credits